siwel-cg/Project2-Stream-Compaction/README.md

     passed

 ```
+---

 ## Performance Analysis

-As can be seen in the graphs, as the size of our input increases, the CPU algorithms increas linearly as expected.
-This is because they are performing the operations sequencially and thus are directly dependent on the input size.
-However, we see that our GPU implementations tend to follow a less steep increase overall.
+As can be seen in the graphs, as the size of our input increases, we see the GPU algorithms performing better than the CPU implementations.
+This is because the CPU implementations are performing the operations sequencially and thus are directly dependent on the input size.
+However, we see that our GPU implementations tend to follow a less steep increase overall due to the tree structures we use.
 This is particularly noticable in the first graph without the logarithmic data scalling.
+Of course, as I mentiond before, for input sizes roughly $<= 2^20$ we still see the CPU implementation performing better.
+This is due to fixed costs on the GPU.
+For samll input sizes, each kernel launch has some latency, which means for our scan/compaction algorithms where we do O(log n) kernel passes, we loose some time.
+Additionally, with to few elements, the GPU cannot fill enough warps to hide memory latency.
+Meanwhile, the CPU’s simple loop runs have enough cach space with very low latency to run efficiently.
+Beyond ~2^20 elements these fixed costs are amortized, the GPU has enough elements to shine in parallel, and the tree-based parallel scans/compaction become better than the CPU.

 ---
 ## References